elvindesouza/elvindesouza.github.io/src/projects.md

 Utility of the kexec Linux system call.

-Documenting how a physical attack can be carried out by (mis)using the `kexec` system call to boot into another kernel(operating system) from a kernel
+Documenting how a physical attack can be carried out by (mis)using the `kexec` system call to boot into another kernel(operating system) from a kernel, and perform an attack with scripting in a more familiar environment